5 Helpful / 0 Not

-Pros: Shaded by large, gnarly old oaks, this short and entertaining 9-holer will require a wide variety of short-game shots not typical of the usual quickie course.
-No ground cover to hide discs, but expect a few smackdowns from errant throws.
-The leaves/branches are tough enough to grab and hold onto discs.
-Very few discers on this course.
+Pros: Almost completely shaded by large, gnarly old oaks, this short and entertaining 9-holer will require a wide variety of short-game shots not typical of the usual quickie course.
+There's no ground cover to hide discs, but expect smackdowns from errant throws: even the leaves and small branches are tough enough to grab/deflect/hold discs.
+Very few discers on this course due to public access issues.
 Zero elevation change.
 Great for beginners, a fun distraction/short-shot tuneup for more experienced players.

 Cement tees and good Discatchers.
-Bathroom and water.
+Bathroom, water and picnic tables nearby.

 Cons: Right next to base entrance--constant traffic.
 Right next to flight line--constant touch-and-go aircraft.
 Biggest bummer--you need a military sponsor to get on base.
 If you toss over the fence to the right on #s 3-4, you have to leave the base to retrieve your disc---if the neighbor doesn't race out and steal it first.